 You can apply for:

-• An Expedited Order if there is imminent danger of family violence being committed against you or your family member; and/or
+• An Expedited Order if there is imminent danger of family violence being committed against you or your family member while the protection order application is pending.

-• A Domestic Exclusion Order to prevent the perpetrator from entering your home.
+• A Domestic Exclusion Order to prevent the persons causing harm from entering your home or entering parts of your home.

 Where to apply: